CURRICULUM & SPEAKERS

 Christian Anthropology & Humanity in the Modern World

-1. What is the difference between a Christian anthropology and competing ideological frameworks present in contemporary culture?
+What is the difference between the true Christian anthropology and competing ideological frameworks present in contemporary culture?
 How do these imagine the nature of the human being, and the human being’s relationship with society and all of creation?

-3. How can we as Catholics engage with and evangelize our culture?
+How can we as Catholics engage with and evangelize our culture through this Christian anthropological vision of the human being?
 What are today’s pressing concerns, culturally speaking, and how do we apply a Christian anthropology to those concerns?

 MONTH 3: